orange-barney/MPI-Prefix-Sum/README.md

 # MPI-Prefix-Sum
-a parallel implementation for calculating the prefix sum of an array using MPI.
+a parallel implementation for calculating the prefix sum of an array using MPI. the code is commented and easy to interpret

 files:
 code.c contains the code